-For general instructions on how to register iExplorer, please see How do I register iExplorer?.
+For general instructions on how to register and unlock iExplorer, please see How do I register iExplorer?.

 If your 25 digit registration code is coming up as Invalid in iExplorer, you'll first want to make sure you are definitely entering it into iExplorer and using the major version of iExplorer that you purchased since an older iExplorer 3 license code will be rejected as Invalid if you try use it in our recently released and all new iExplorer 4 app which is a major version upgrade that requires a new license code and adds iOS 10 support and several UI improvements and performance upgrades. iExplorer 4 needs to be downloaded as a separate, new app since it's considered a new product.
 To find out which major version of iExplorer you are using, the quickest way is to look at the color of iExplorer's app icon. iExplorer 3's icon has a blue background, and iExplorer 4 has a white background.
 If you do have a registration code for major version 3 and wish to keep using it but have already installed iExplorer 4, you can download and reinstall iExplorer 3 from the links below: